Poll Worker Resources

 Majority Inspector

 The Majority Inspector will assist the Judge of Elections and share responsibility for the operation of the polling site.
-Along with the Minority Inspector, this inspector will manage the poll books and assist voter sign-in and delivery of ballots to eligible voters.
+Along with the Minority Inspector, this inspector will manage the poll pads and assist voter sign-in and delivery of ballots to eligible voters.

 Minority Inspector